Ask a Question

 Travel

 We recommend that riders fly into Paris and then take a train to the nearest station, a journey that can be as short as 2 hours, depending on the time of departure.
-Depending on the trail chosen you will arrive at either Montrichard station or Chenonceaux station.
+The usual meeting point is Montrichard station.

 Testimonials